The Academy of Free Travel

 Some participants also visited Angola, Mozambique, Malawi, Yemen, Congo -

-Brazzaville, Cameroon, Chad, Niger, Mali, Mauritania
+Brazzaville, Cameroon, Chad, Niger, Mali, Mauritania, and other countries,

-, and other countries, spending up
+spending up

 to 1.5 years on the road.
 2000-2002.

-This tropical trip was followed by winter expedition to Tura, a town in Evenkia known as
+This tropical trip was followed by winter expedition to Tura,

 the geographical center of Russia.
 This remote place is only accessible by automobile in